arkayenro/arkinventory/ChangeHistory.md

  - no longer available

 # 3.10.00 Alpha 2 (24-SEP-2022)
- - fixed - (classic) issue where the return data from setting the tooltip included a species value which made the item appear to be a battlepet
  - changed - client detection and checking code to support pre-patch
  - added - (dragonflight) category: class evoker
  - fixed - issue where the reagent bank wasnt being scanned when away from the bank (bank and bank bags cant be scanned away from the bank, so its partially helpful)